Fact or fiction: how a world of misinformation can be challenged through philosophy

 This preparation doesn’t only involve the development of critical thinking skills, it also fosters key social virtues.
 “On-going studies are showing that greater philosophy provision leads to positive traits such as appropriate intellectual confidence, open-mindedness, tolerance and a willingness to listen to the views of others,” says Angie.
 In one study, conducted in part by Josh, as many as 69 per cent of student participants reported an increase in their confidence in explaining their ideas to others and more than half reported an increase in their tendency to try to understand other people’s perspectives.

 By building strongly on their research, Josh and Angie have worked hard to improve the provision of philosophy education both inside and outside the classroom.
-They’ve helped to redevelop the A Level syllabus, organised philosophical conferences with young people, supported the development of the philosophy certificate for GCSE-level pupils and even worked on Channel 4’s Child Genius.
-And it doesn’t stop there.
-Angie is also a Patron of The Philosophy Foundation, which has provided philosophy classes to more than 33,000 children since 2014 leading to improvements in both critical thinking and metacognition skills.
+They’ve helped to redevelop the A Level syllabus, organised philosophical conferences with young people, supported the development of the philosophy certificate for GCSE-level pupils, and continue to create online resources for staff and students.
+They even worked on Channel 4’s Child Genius and it doesn’t stop there.
+Angie is a Patron of The Philosophy Foundation, which has provided philosophy classes to more than 33,000 children since 2014 leading to improvements in both critical thinking and metacognition skills and she is a regular guest speaker in podcasts, radio and TV shows (see links below).
+Josh is also one of the founding members of Think Together Sheffield, an organisation dedicated to bolstering philosophical activities in Sheffield and its surrounding region.

 By demonstrating the value of philosophical inquiry and reflection in education, Angie’s and Josh’s work advocates for a richer provision of philosophy both inside and outside of the curriculum.
 But philosophy provisions in schools can’t be increased without both people to teach it and a political and civic climate that welcomes it.
 Therefore, their work extends to drawing on philosophy to analyse and recommend changes to education policy more generally.
 “The full significance of flourishing in education is found in thinking about education policy as well as curriculum design and teaching practices,” says Josh.